 And in the other, the story is Jorge Luis Borges.

-I won’t go into the complex particulars of his legacy [for my personal journeys, at least,] and the fascinating history of his ascension in the literary world, but in my explorations and work, writing and words — it was the combination of his scholarship, along with the marvelous wanderings of his imagination, that most compelled me.
+I won’t go into the complex particulars of his legacy, and the fascinating history of his ascension in the literary world, but for me — it was the combination of his scholarship, along with the marvelous wanderings of his imagination, that most compelled me.